Loading...

 Pair with Protein

-Drink a glass of water before eating the fig bar to slow digestion and absorption.
+Drink a glass of water before consuming the fig bar to help with digestion and minimize spikes.

-Take a short walk or engage in some light physical activity after eating to help your body use the glucose more effectively.
+Take a short walk after eating to help your body use the glucose more efficiently and reduce spikes.

 Monitor Timing